Huntington Park, New Zealand

 Huntington Park is an eastern suburb of the city of Auckland, New Zealand.
 The area is bounded on the north by Ti Rakau Drive, on the east by Te Irirangi Drive, and to the south and west by the Greenmount Drainage Reserve.
 The area is called Greenmount on some maps.
 The northeast corner contains The Hub shopping mall.

-Most of the houses were built in the 1990s.
-Even in 1998, the area was rural.
+History

 The Guy family farmed in the area for 40 years from the late 19th century.
 The Guy homestead, built in 1898, was badly damaged by a suspected arson in 2012.
 The house was later restored.
+Huntington Park was named after a farm owned by George Harris in the area, that had the similar name Huntingdom Farm.

+Most of the houses were built in the 1990s.
+Even in 1998, the area was rural.
 The Hub Botany shopping centre opened in Huntington Park in 2001.
-It has 200 stores, including a Countdown supermarket.